jchen1ca/walnut/image_augmentation.md

 <a name='reinforcement'></a>
-### 13)	Using reinforcement learning to for image data augmentation
+### 13)	Using reinforcement learning for image data augmentation
-This paper describes a procedure called AutoAugment to automatically search for improved dataaugmentation policies.
-And use the search algorithm to find the best policy such that the neural network yields the highest validation accuracy on a target dataset.
+This paper describes a procedure called AutoAugment to automatically search for improved data augmentation policies by swappig the hyperparameters.
+And use the search algorithm to find the best policy and cmobinnation such that the neural network yields the highest validation accuracy on a target dataset.
 [Cubuk et al. 2019](https://openaccess.thecvf.com/content_CVPR_2019/papers/Cubuk_AutoAugment_Learning_Augmentation_Strategies_From_Data_CVPR_2019_paper.pdf)
   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/reinforce.jpg" width="50%">
   <div class="figcaption">